 A culinary degree with an in-depth knowledge of the food industry is a requirement for this role.
 The food and beverage manager should have great leadership and organizational skills.
 You should have good customer relations.
 Being a good team player and the ability to excellently communicate at all levels is also necessary.
 Food and beverage managers earn an average of $60,000 annually.

 There is more than meets the eye when it comes to being a food and beverage manager.
 For example, did you know that they make an average of $26.39 an hour?
 That's $54,895 a year!

 Between 2018 and 2028, the career is expected to grow 11% and produce 38,500 job opportunities across the U.S.

 There are certain skills that many food and beverage managers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed business skills, physical stamina and leadership skills.
+We discovered that a lot of resumes listed business skills, communication skills and customer-service skills.

 You may find that experience in other jobs will help you become a food and beverage manager.
 In fact, many food and beverage manager jobs require experience in a role such as general manager.
-Meanwhile, many food and beverage managers also have previous career experience in roles such as restaurant manager or manager.
+Meanwhile, many food and beverage managers also have previous career experience in roles such as executive chef or restaurant manager.